ScilifelabDataCentre/blobserver/README.md

 7. The Sqlite3 database file and all the blob files must be stored in a directory to which the web server can create, read and write files.
-   The name of this directory must be set in the settings file:
+   The name of this directory must be specified as STORAGE_DIRPATH in the settings file.
-   STORAGE_DIRPATH.

 8. Edit the settings file.
    - Set SECRET_KEY to a string of characters known only to you.